Criminal Defense in Columbus, GA

 However, if you violate the terms of your probation, Georgia legislation allows a judge to extend your probation.
 Alternatively, they can impose stricter terms or even send you to jail.
 You have the right to representation at your probation violation hearing.
 Having a Columbus attorney on your side can give you the best chance at a positive outcome.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
-Then he or she may then revoke your probation and send you to jail.
+Then he or she may revoke your probation and send you to jail.
 A Columbus, Georgia criminal defense attorney can help you with probation violations.

 Parole